About Us • #MOUNTLOFTYHOUSE

 A new shore

 After Yorkshire-born lawyer Arthur Hardy is advised by his doctor to seek a warmer climate, he migrates to South Australia in 1839.
-Starting out as a grazier and practising law in the Supreme Court, he is later being appointed Crown Prosecutor.
+Starting out as a grazier and practising law in the Supreme Court, he is later appointed Crown Prosecutor.

 Laying the foundations